AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/free-tier-staging/create-simple-scenario.md

 >1.
 Click the **[!UICONTROL Notes]** icon ![](assets/notes-icon-w-dot.png) to view your notes.
 >

 ## Activate the scenario

-This example scenario does not have a trigger module.
-If this were a scenario you would be using for real data it would start with a trigger module, and the last thing you would do is activate it.
+The last step in creating a scenario is activating it.

+Because this scenario is searching for a specific task, there is no need to activate it.
+Activating a scenario causes it to run on a schedule or when a specific action occurs in an application.
 After you activate a scenario, by default, it runs every 15 minutes.
 You can change this by defining when and how often you want it to run.

 For more information about activating scenarios, see [Activate or deactivate a scenario in [!UICONTROL Adobe Workfront Fusion]](../../workfront-fusion/scenarios/activate-or-inactivate-scenario.md).